-MSM Connect is the web portal for students to access Banner in order to obtain grades, financial aid, account balances and other personal information using an MSM login and password.
-The portal may be accessed through the MSM home page at www.msm.edu.
+MSM Connect is the web portal for students to access school resources such as Canvas and Banner in order to obtain grades, financial aid, account balances and other personal information using an MSM login and password.
+The portal may be accessed through the MSM home page at www.msm.edu, or msmconnect.msm.edu.